drand/tlock/README.md

 ### Security considerations

-Currently, this is relying on the League of Entropy **Testnet**, which should not be considered secure.
-A compatible League of Entropy Mainnet network is going to be launched in mid September, which can be considered secure.

 The security of our timelock encryption mechanism relies on four main things:
 - The security of the underlying [Identity Encryption Scheme](https://crypto.stanford.edu/~dabo/pubs/papers/bfibe.pdf) (proposed in 2001) and [its implementation](https://github.com/drand/kyber/blob/a780ab21355ebe7f60b441a586d5e73a40c564eb/encrypt/ibe/ibe.go#L39-L47) that we're using.
 - The security of the [threshold BLS scheme](https://link.springer.com/content/pdf/10.1007/s00145-004-0314-9.pdf) (proposed in 2003), and [its impementation](https://github.com/drand/kyber/blob/master/sign/tbls/tbls.go) by the network you're relying on.